-This area that comprises East and West Sussex is considered the flagship of south east England.
+This area that comprises East and West Sussex is considered the flagship of southeast England.
 From east to west this corner offers up an area of delights from the South Downs to the Brighton pier.
 It has its fair share of castles and pretty villages where it proved that dog-friendly pubs in Sussex are up there with the best in the land.

 7 of the Best Dog Friendly Pubs in Sussex

-Second only to the Isle of Wight for being the sunniest section of the UK, it goes without saying that most of Sussex’s visitors descend on its coastline with its shingle beaches and vibrant towns.
+Second, only to the Isle of Wight for being the sunniest section of the UK, it goes without saying that most of Sussex’s visitors descend on its coastline with its shingle beaches and vibrant towns.
 There is more to this sprawling county than its seaside because there are large parts of it that are just up a dog owner’s footpath.
 Seven Sister Country Park is a case in point.
-Nestled in the South Downs National Park it is an idyllic spot to go walking and a bonus is the lovely beach that fringes it.
+Nestled in the South Downs National Park it is an idyllic spot to go walking and a bonus is a lovely beach that fringes it.
 Dogs are welcome in these taverns as long as they are well-behaved because the park is a working farm.

-For castle enthusiasts there are few that match the spectacular Arundel, rising majestically above woodland.
-It’s milky white turrets and towers can be seen for miles.
+For castle enthusiasts few match the spectacular Arundel, rising majestically above woodland.
+Its milky white turrets and towers can be seen for miles.
 Not far from here is the Roman town of Chichester and then there is Goodwood with its horse racing track, Festival of Speed and classic cars.
 In this part of Sussex you can bring Fido too because you will be sure to find dog pubs in all the strategic spots.
 These are just a few of the wonderful dog days out in Sussex waiting to be explored.

 Find below 7 of the best pet friendly pubs in Sussex